 Abstract:

-The aquatic environment can contain numerous micropollutants and there are concerns about endocrine activity in environmental waters and the potential impacts on human and ecosystem health.
-In this study a complementary chemical analysis and in vitro bioassay approach was applied to evaluate endocrine activity in treated wastewater, surface water and drinking water samples from six countries (Germany, Australia, France, South Africa, the Netherlands and Spain).
-The bioassay test battery included assays indicative of seven endocrine pathways, while 58 different chemicals, including pesticides, pharmaceuticals and industrial compounds, were analysed by targeted chemical analysis.
-Endocrine activity was below the limit of quantification for most water samples, with only two of six treated wastewater samples and two of six surface water samples exhibiting estrogenic, glucocorticoid, progestagenic and/or anti-mineralocorticoid activity above the limit of quantification.
-Based on available effect-based trigger values (EBT) for estrogenic and glucocorticoid activity, some of the wastewater and surface water samples were found to exceed the EBT, suggesting these environmental waters may pose a potential risk to ecosystem health.
-In contrast, the lack of bioassay activity and low detected chemical concentrations in the drinking water samples do not suggest a risk to human endocrine health, with all samples below the relevant EBTs.
+Our water environments can contain many micropollutants.
+People worry about endocrine activity in environmental waters and what that might mean for human and ecosystem health.
+This study used both chemical analysis and in vitro bioassays to check for endocrine activity in treated wastewater, surface water, and drinking water samples.
+They collected these samples from six different countries: Germany, Australia, France, South Africa, the Netherlands, and Spain.
+The bioassay tests looked at seven endocrine pathways, and they chemically analyzed 58 different substances, including pesticides, medicines, and industrial compounds.
+Most water samples had endocrine activity below what they could measure.
+Only two out of six treated wastewater samples and two out of six surface water samples showed estrogenic, glucocorticoid, progestagenic, or anti-mineralocorticoid activity above the detection limit.
+Based on the available effect-based trigger values (EBT) for estrogenic and glucocorticoid activity, some of the wastewater and surface water samples actually went over the EBT.
+This suggests these environmental waters might pose a risk to ecosystem health.
+On the other hand, the drinking water samples didn’t show much bioassay activity, and they had very low chemical concentrations.
+This suggests there isn’t a risk to human endocrine health, with all samples below the relevant EBTs.
 All rights reserved, Elsevier

 Source: Water Feed